devneet/stat40830-homework-assignment-I/README.md

-# Data Analysis: Motor Trend Car Road Tests
+# Data Analysis: Effects of Vitamin C on Tooth Growth in Guinea Pigs

-This data analysis project is based on the classic `mtcars` dataset, which originates from the 1974 issue of *Motor Trend* magazine.
-This repository contains an exploratory data analysis report that investigates the relationship between **engine horsepower** and **fuel efficiency** (miles per gallon) for a variety of car models.
+This project explores the `ToothGrowth` dataset, which originates from a classic biological experiment measuring the effects of **vitamin C dosage** and **delivery method** (orange juice vs. vitamin C) on tooth development in guinea pigs.

 The goal of this project is to:

-- Summarize key statistics (mean, standard deviation) of vehicle performance metrics
+-   Summarize tooth length statistics (mean, standard deviation) grouped by supplement type and dose\
-- Visualize the trade-off between horsepower and fuel economy using an interactive scatterplot
+-   Visualize how dosage and delivery method influence tooth growth using an interactive boxplot\
-- Interpret and communicate insights in a reproducible and visually appealing format
+-   Interpret whether the combination of **dose** and **supplement type** significantly affects dental development

 The analysis has been implemented using **R** and **Quarto**.